Can Telehealth Providers Prescribe Antibiotics? Yes — Here's How

 1. Symptoms of a Bacterial Infection

-If a patient is experiencing symptoms commonly associated with bacterial infections, such as persistent fever, severe sore throat, or unusual skin infections, a telehealth consultation may be warranted.
-Providers can assess these symptoms and determine whether antibiotics are necessary.
+If you're experiencing symptoms commonly associated with bacterial infections — such as a persistent fever, severe sore throat, painful urination, or unusual skin infections — a telehealth consultation is often all you need.
+Online doctors can assess these symptoms via video or chat and determine whether antibiotics are appropriate, often sending a prescription to your local pharmacy within the hour.

 2. Follow-Up Care